-Dr. Lucas Carden holds a Ph.D. in psychology from the University of Southern California and has 15+ years of experience conducting mixed methods research examining human behavior, decision-making, and perception.
+Dr. Lucas Carden is a Vice President at MMR Strategy Group and serves as a testifying survey expert for trademark and false advertising litigation.
+He holds a Ph.D. in psychology from the University of Southern California and has 10+ years of experience conducting research examining human behavior, decision-making, and perception for Fortune 500 companies and top law firms.

 Current: